WillSewell/mysite2014/index.md

 Hi, I'm Will Sewell.
 I am a software engineer who is currently working at [Pusher](https://pusher.com/).
-My work is a mix between early stage product development and maintenance of our large WebSocket API.
+My work is a mix between early stage product development and maintenance of our [Channels](https://pusher.com/channels) product.
 I'm a polyglot programmer who likes to use the right tool for the job.
 At the moment that is Golang.
 I am interested in functional programming languages, and have past experience with Haskell.

 I like to write up my experience as [blog posts](https://making.pusher.com/) and give [talks](talks.html).
 I also host [The Realtime Guild